ATPL Air Transport Pilot Licence

 In each (aeroplane and helicopter) ATPL exam, there are seven parts.
 Each part covers one or two aeronautical subject(s) detailed in the respective syllabus.
 Due to the syllabus scope for each part and the time involved, each part is examined separately.
 Thus each of the (aeroplane and helicopter) ATPL part-exams is an individual exam.

-Notes: A pass in a subject exam may only be held as a temporary pass until the candidate successfully completes the set of seven subject exams in the window period described above.
+- A pass in a subject exam may only be held as a temporary pass until the candidate successfully completes the set of seven subject exams in the window period described above.

 Therefore candidates are strongly advised not to attempt any subject exam until they have undertaken comprehensive and satisfactory aeronautical knowledge training, required by the respective aeronautical knowledge syllabus.
+It is each candidate’s responsibility to plan their studies and exams so that they are completed within one window.

 For both aeroplane and helicopters, the subject exam testing the syllabus section 'Aircraft General Knowledge' is examined under the title of 'Aerodynamics & Aircraft Systems', while that for 'Flight Rules & Air Law' is examined under the title of 'Air Law'.